If you're looking to get into property or move up to the next rung of the property ladder, here are some words of advice.

 • Is the nature of the shops changing – more cafés and deli and lifestyle shops.

-Property investing is really a game of finance so, when it comes to real estate, a sound finance strategy is just as important as a sound property strategy.
+Property investing is really a game of finance so, when it comes to real estate, a sound financial strategy is just as important as a sound property strategy.

 While it’s relatively easy to make lots of money through property investment, many people still manage to lose it all.